 After the Program of Study has been approved by the Graduate School, it may be changed by completing either a Change of Program or Change of Committee forms.
-Forms are uploaded by the student through myWSU > Profile > Service Request for electronic approvals.
+Forms are uploaded by you through your myWSU > Profile > Service Request for electronic approvals.

-Be sure to keep copies of all submitted paperwork.
+\\Be sure to keep copies of all submitted paperwork.